-In Florida, you have four years from the date of your premises liability accident to file a claim against a negligent property owner.
+In Florida, you have two years from the date of your premises liability accident to file a claim against a negligent property owner.
 Missing this deadline will generally mean giving up your right to any compensation.
 Aside from these two main premises liability laws, several other state and federal statutes may impact your claim according to the situation.

 Click to contact Chalik & Chalik's Property Owner Liability Lawyer today

 All property owners or leasers owe certain duties of care to those that enter the property with express or implied invitation to do so.
 Property owners even owe duties to trespassers in Fort Lauderdale if the trespasser is a child.
 These duties include clearing the property of recognized hazards, exposing unknown dangers, and warning guests of existing hazards on the land.
 A property owner must do as much as possible to reasonably prevent injury to invitees and licensees.
 Otherwise, he or she could be liable for subsequent accidents.
 Common premises liability incidents include:

 - Slip and falls.
 A slip, trip, or fall at work, the grocery store, or in a parking lot could result in multiple injuries.
 Landowners must take care to clear walkways of clutter, repair uneven surfaces, sweep icy parking lots, remove obstacles, provide ample lighting, and clean spills right away.
 These are all common causes of harmful slip and fall accidents.